Interactive Mode

 - Team onboarding: Walk through options together

-- Workshops: Demonstrate each preset
+- Workshops: Demonstrate analysis flow

 - Documentation: Screenshot the prompts